HuQ1an/MAUN/Readme.md

 - [ ] Then run  Cal_quality_assessment.m  to caculate the PSNR and SSIM of output HSIs.

 #### Acknowledgements :<br>
-This work's implementation is based on "A Toolbox for Spectral Compressive Imaging"  https://github.com/caiyuanhao1998/MST
+This work's implementation is based on
+"A Toolbox for Spectral Compressive Imaging"  https://github.com/caiyuanhao1998/MST

+@inproceedings{mst,
+  title={Mask-guided Spectral-wise Transformer for Efficient Hyperspectral Image Reconstruction}, author={Yuanhao Cai and Jing Lin and Xiaowan Hu and Haoqian Wang and Xin Yuan and Yulun Zhang and Radu Timofte and Luc Van Gool}, booktitle={Proceedings of the IEEE Conference on Computer Vision and Pattern Recognition (CVPR)}, year={2022}
+}